jherman4/archive-org-music-downloader/README.md

 This script is not hardened to all possible music file names.
 Special charecters can and do cause problems when trying to save the file to the file system.
-Starting on line 76 of there are some statements that take care of some common special charecters.
-If you want to make a mod for new problems you may encounter this would be the place to do it.
+Starting on line 76 of get-music-from-pages.js there are some statements that take care of some common special charecters.
+If you want to make a modfor new problems you may encounter this would be the place to do it.